-In addition to the many qualified witnesses who spoke on behalf of hospitals, physicians, and healthcare providers against HB 68, there were also several parents who testified or submitted written remarks.
+In addition to the many qualified witnesses who have testified or will testify on behalf of hospitals, physicians, and healthcare providers against HB 68, there are also several parents who have spoken out on behalf of their children.
 This bill takes away the rights of parents and creates a situation where their children will no longer receive the care that they need and that their parents support.
 Parents of transgender children face an extraordinarily difficult situation, as do their kids.
 These parents have the ultimate responsibility to care for their children, and HB 68 undermines that obligation.

 Physicians and healthcare providers also have a responsibility to their patients and families in their care.
-Parents of transgender children must explore all available options and select the course of action they feel is best based upon the trusted relationship of their physician or healthcare provider that has been forged over months, if not years of personal counseling and clinical care.
+Parents of transgender children must explore available options and select the course of action they feel is best based upon the trusted relationship of their physician or healthcare provider that has been forged over months, if not years of personal counseling and clinical care.
 Healthcare providers have an obligation to work with these families and provide the best advice possible.
 Trust is essential and the relationship between parents, children, and their chosen physician or healthcare provider is critical to the delivery of gender-affirming care.
 While the General Assembly has a responsibility to pass laws that benefit and protect Ohioans, you should not do so at the expense of parental rights.

 By supporting HB 68, you are telling parents that you know what is best for their children.
 Further, you are telling highly educated, and highly trained medical experts that you know more than they do about the evidence-based care of these children and their families.
-As Ann Becker, a Republican Township Trustee in Southwest Ohio and former Trump County Campaign Co-Chair said in her opposition testimony last month, "It saddens me that I must come here to address a legislative body that has done so many good things in the name of freedom for Ohio....HB 68 says that transgender parents are not free or independent, HB 68 takes parents' rights and turns them over to the state."
+As Ann Becker, a Republican Township Trustee in Southwest Ohio and former Trump County Campaign Co-Chair said in her opposition testimony in the House earlier this year, "It saddens me that I must come here to address a legislative body that has done so many good things in the name of freedom for Ohio....HB 68 says that transgender parents are not free or independent, HB 68 takes parents' rights and turns them over to the state."
 We believe that parents and patients should be able to seek care from a trusted physician or healthcare provider without legislative interference.